Debra Morgan: Reception

-Screen Rant ranked Debra on their "10 Annoying TV Characters That Viewers Are Supposed To Like, But Can't Stand" list, and she ranked sixteenth on BuzzFeed's "18 Main TV Characters That Fans Absolutely Despised" list.
+Screen Rant ranked Debra on their "10 Annoying TV Characters That Viewers Are Supposed To Like, But Can't Stand" list, and she ranked sixteenth on BuzzFeeds "18 Main TV Characters That Fans Absolutely Despised" list.
 The season four revelation of Debra discovering the identities of Dexter's mother and brother was mixed, Matt Fowler finding it "a touch empty" while Emily St. James saw it "a promising development for when the show inevitably wants to" start winding down to its conclusion.
 Her decision to let Dexter and Lumen go in the fifth season finale, without learning who they were, was viewed as a red herring and preserving the status quo of the series.
 Chris Holt of Starburst called Debra "kind of interesting and likeable, but her turbulent love life combined with the previously mentioned marriage of convenience sometimes makes the whole thing seem like CSI Miami written as soap opera."
 The character's romantic feelings for her adopted brother Dexter were heavily panned.
 Ken Tucker bemoaned the revelation for having "rendered Deb a far less strong character in every way this season" and hurting the show's quality.
 Joseph Kratzer wrote that the only consistency Debra had "seen in terms of any of the arcs she's been put on throughout the series, especially in these last few seasons, is her apparent need to be coupled with a man."
 Commentators were mixed on Debra's death in the series finale of Dexter, with some liking it, others feeling that she should have lived, or that the death could have been executed better.
 Brian Frydenborg felt it was unfair for her "to die and pay the biggest price", and Joseph Kratzer of WhatCulture lamented that her death being in the series finale meant there was no time to explore the aftermath of her passing.

 The character's posthumous role in New Blood was met with mixed responses.
 The Guardian called the decision to bring her back "undoubtedly a smart move", and LaToya Ferguson opined that Carpenter "arguably gives the most compelling performance of the series, somehow even livelier as Deb in death, while still being recognizable."
 Conversely, Jen Chaney saw her appearances as grating at times, and Alan Sepinwall, while praising Debra as the original series' most interesting supporting character, lamented that she "is still dead, and while she’s a more entertaining ghost than Harry was, there’s only so much to do with her."